ambimorph/protagonist/README.rst

 Protagonist implements a *tagsystem*: it is used for tagging files non-hierarchically, so that they can be found with boolean queries.
 Protagonist interfaces a particular filesystem structure (described below) that represents a tagsystem through the use of special directories and links.

+A major design constraint of this project is to provide seamless compatibility with Tahoe-LAFS_ backup storage.
+Tahoe-LAFS backup will take a directory and recursively back up the files in every subdirectory.
+It does not have a native representation of symbolic links.

 *The remainder of this document is an on-going design specification that I am designing as I go, in tandem with the implementation.*

 Structure